Language-Research-Technology/ldaca-website/content/by-type/audio-video/index.md

       },
       {
         title: 'Webinar: The ParlaMint corpora of European parliamentary proceedings',
-        description: 'This talk discussed the compilation and dissemination of the ParlaMint corpora.
-It includes 29 corpora of European national and regional parliamentary proceedings, covering at least the period from 2015 to 2022, and containing over 1 billion words.
-Tomaž and Matyáš  described the background of this CLARIN-funded project and the characteristics of the produced corpora.
-They then introduced the encoding of the corpora, the corpus compilation pipeline, the use of GitHub and the ways in which the corpus is made accessible to potential users.
-They conclude with lessons learnt in the project and further work on the ParlaMint corpora.',
+        description: 'CLARIN colleagues Tomaž Erjavec and Matyáš Kopp delivered the second webinar in our 2025 series in August.
+Tomaž and Matyáš discussed the compilation and dissemination of the ParlaMint corpora, a collection of 29 corpora of European national and regional parliamentary proceedings, covering at least the period from 2015 to 2022 and containing over 1 billion words.',
         image: 'https://img.youtube.com/vi/SU92WFxmq-4/maxresdefault.jpg',
         link: 'https://www.youtube.com/watch?v=SU92WFxmq-4&t=3310s'
       }